DigitalState/Assets/references/permissions.md

 # Permissions

-The DigitalState Assets microservice available permissions.
+The DigitalState Assets microservice permissions.

 ## Table of Contents